 As an alternative, a single gang metal electrical receptacle box can be used to support your receptacle, but the installation is a little different.
 You will need to drill a hole in the side of the metal box prior to installation for driving a screw into the stud.
 Not all metal old work boxes have adjustable clamps to tighten onto the drywall, but external support can be used instead.

 My preferred method for mounting old work metal boxes is using what I call “Madison Bars”.
 After the metal old work box is fitted into the wall one edge is pulled slightly out about 1/4″.
 The other edge is pushed in flush with the wall and a Madison Bar is inserted on that side between the wall and the box.
 Insert the long end of the Madison Bar along side of the metal old work box and slide it down.
 Now push the short end of the Madison Bar into the wall and slide it up.
 While pushing that same edge against the wall with a screwdriver, the wings of the Madison Bar are bent over the box edge and pinched tight using needle nose pliers.
-Click here to see photos of Madison Bars being installed.
+Click here to see my post with photos of Madison Bars being used to install an electrical outlet box.

 On the other side of the metal box insert the long end of the Madison Bar upwards and when you push the short end into the wall slide the Madison Bar down.
 Push the box edge against the wall with a screwdriver and bend over the Madison Bar wings and pinch them with needle nose pliers.
 If you did it correctly the box will now be held to the wall tightly.
 If it is loose you can unbend the Madison Bars and do it over.
 Be sure that the box is straight.
 When the box is held tightly by the Madison Bars drive one #8 x 1″ or 1 1/4″ sheet metal screw through the previously drilled hole into the stud and the box will be quite solid.
-Do not over tighten the screw.
+Do not over tighten the sheet metal screw as that could cause the outlet box to become distorted.

 A metal box must be grounded.
 This is accomplished by using a 10-32 ground screw threaded into a hole into the back of the box.
 The bare ground wire from the NM-B cable is wrapped around the 10/32 screw before it is attached to the receptacle.
 You can squeeze the wire around the 10/32 screw using needle nose pliers.
 Tighten the screw.